Project - Education - Girls' Dormitory

 Umbwi Secondary School

 We are assisting Umbwi Secondary School to find funds to build a dormitory for girls.
-Umbwi is a mixed boarding school.
+Umbwi is a government mixed boarding school.
 It was originally a boys' boarding school but in 1999 began to take girls.
 With the national emphasis on girls' education, numbers have grown.
 There are now 240 girls and 300 boys at the school.
 The number of girls could increase to 300 or more if accommodation was available.

 The school has a good academic reputation and pupils obtain good results in the national exam at the end of secondary schooling.
 Several go on to further education, which is very limited and difficult to access in Malawi.

 In 1999 there was a boys' dormitory but not one for girls.
 The school was forced to use an old hostel that was built to house migrant workers before they were sent to the mines in Zambia.
 The building was badly overcrowded, with girls sleeping two to a bed.
 Toilets were in poor condition, there were only four outside sinks and the shower cubicles had no water supply.
 It was one kilometre from the school, requiring a walk back along dark roads after evening study.

-The new dormitory is being built at the edge of the school campus.
+The new dormitory is being built on the school campus.
 The building is based on a standard design for school dormitories.
-This provides for two wings, each with partitioned areas with four beds and interior toilets and showers, including facilities for disabled students.
-The wings are joined by a covered area for washing and drying clothes.
-For Umbwi School, there will be two buildings, each with 20 bed areas sleeping 160.
-There will be 16 interior toilets and showers.
+This provides for partitioned bedrooms with four bunkbeds and interior toilets and showers, including facilities for disabled students.
+For Umbwi School, there will be two buildings, each with facilities for 160 students.